GiorgosTzimas/LA-Traffic-Accidents-Analytics/README.md

 # Traffic Accident Analysis

+This is an end-to-end academic project covering data processing, analysis, modeling, and visualization.
+The goal is to derive insights from traffic accident data through a complete analytical workflow.

 The project was developed as part of academic coursework for the course *Business Data Processing and Business Intelligence* (MSc. in Business Administration and Data Science).

-The goal is to analyze traffic accident patterns in Los Angeles and identify how factors such as time, weather, and road infrastructure relate to accident frequency and severity.

 # **Link**
 View the LA Traffic Accident Dashboard <a href="https://public.tableau.com/app/profile/giorgos.tzimas7837/viz/LosAngelesTrafficAccidentsDashboard/DashboardMain" style="text-decoration: underline;">**here**</a>